Skip to main content

 4. Reflection Journal Companion

-A parallel process-tracing scaffold where students surface what they notice, name tensions, and carry forward living questions, thereby building a visible story of inquiry itself.
+A parallel process-tracing scaffold where students surface what they notice, name tensions, and carry forward living questions: building a visible record of inquiry itself.

 At each movement, students respond to three prompts: